-In the above process, six management indices were calculated and chosen: growth (net sales), profitability (operating income and EPS), efficiency (ROE), cash earning capacity (operating cash flow) and return to shareholders (dividend on equity ratio).
+We chose six management indices as our assessment indices for this process: growth (net sales), profitability (operating income and EPS), efficiency (ROE), cash earning capacity (operating cash flow) and return to shareholders (total return ratio).
 ITO EN is carrying out its business activities by maintaining an awareness of these indices.

 Pursuing Profitability from Raw Material Procurement to Marketing